If you came to this page directly and do not see a navigation frame on top, please go to the home page.

 |Bundesland: Oberösterreich||Upper Austria|

-Sankt Wolfgang im Salzkammergut is situated at an altitude of 549 m at the northern shore of the lake Wolfgangsee (previously named Abersee) in the Salzkammergut region of Upper Austria.
+Sankt Wolfgang im Salzkammergut is situated at an elevation of 549 m at the northern shore of the lake Wolfgangsee (previously named Abersee) in the Salzkammergut region of Upper Austria.
 For centuries, the place was one of the most important pilgrimage sites of Europe.
 In modern times, Sankt Wolfgang is a popular tourist resort.
 A special boost for the popularity of Sankt Wolfgang and especially for one of its hotels, the Hotel „Weißes Rössl”, was the operetta „Im Weißen Rößl” (1929/30) by Ralph Benatzky (18841957).
+Sankt Wolfgang was officially renamed Sankt Wolfgang im Salzkammergut in 1951.

 The Late Gothic parish and pilgrimage church Sankt Wolfgang [left] was completed in 1414 and was rebuilt 14291477 after a fire had destroyed the previous church (the first church was already mentioned in document of 1180).
 The interior was decorated with Baroque frescos in 16831697.
 The bell-shaped roof of the church tower was added in the 18th century.
 Among the famous treasures of the church are two magnificent wood-carved altars.
 The main altar is a magnificent folding altar (completed in 1481) carved by the famous Michael Pacher.
 The sculptured figures show Our Lady praying before Christ; further figures show St. Wolfgang and St. Benedict.
 The second altar is a marvellous double altar for St. Wolfgang and St. John the Baptist.
 This altar is one of the master-pieces of Thomas Schwanthaler (15751576) and incorporates a statue of St. Wolfgang of around 1420.
 Master-pieces of Meinrad Guggenbichler are the pulpit and an Ecce Homo, both of 1706.
 The Rococo chapel of St. Wolfgang was added in the 1713 at the site of the saint's legendary hermitage.
 An object of veneration in this chapel is a stone, which, according to the legend, bears the imprints of St. Wolfgang's feet.